 Minne”snow”ta and Solar Panels –

 From city houses to lakeside cabins to country pole barns, rooftop solar systems are dotting the Minnesota landscape.
 With 4 seasons (5 with road construction) that range from swirling snowstorms to torrential rains, you may ponder the question “What season, if ever, should I clean my solar panels?”
 Well, most experts say to actually not worry about cleaning solar panels at all.
 Solar panels are basically “self-cleaning”.
 A general rule of thumb is to let nature take care of it.
-The sunlight getting through to convert the light to energy may be affected by a small amount of dirt on solar panels, but it is likely only 5% or less.

 And great news – Minnesotans have some solar-production-bragging-rights: solar panels actually produce better on cold days!
 This is because when sun energy is turned into electricity, the electrons move along wires creating current.
 As more electrons fly down the same wire, heat is created due to the resistance of the electrical flow.
 However, as air temperature lowers, so does the resistance of the material and the electrons can move more freely.
 Therefore as temperature decreases, solar electric production increases, don’tchaknow!